 Tier 1 and Tier 2 Intensive Training Workshops provided by Think:Kids Staff

 These two and half day trainings are intended for mental health clinicians and educators interested in becoming proficient in Collaborative Problem Solving, our evidence-based approach to understanding and helping children and adolescents with behavioral challenges.
 Completion of these trainings is a requirement of our professional certification program.
 Participants with prior exposure learn to advance their skills in applying the model through a combination of didactic lectures, role-playing, videotape examples, case presentations, and breakout groups with topics of specific interest to clinicians and educators.
 Participants receive personal attention and individualized feedback during breakout sessions from Think:Kids staff while also benefiting from opportunities for networking.
 Group discounts are available and continuing education credits are offered at no extra cost. *Tier 1 and Tier 2 cannot be taken during the same summer or winter.
 A minimum of six months is required between Tier 1 and Tier 2 training so that participants have an opportunity to apply and practice what they learn.

 July 22nd-24th, 2015: Tier 1 Training in Boston, MA

 Our Think:Kids Certified Trainers also provide intensive training in other locations throughout North America.
-See below for more information. *Dates to be announced Case consultation for Tier 1 graduates is provided by Tier 2 graduates under the supervision of Think:Kids staff.
-For details on supervision please email us.
+See below for more information on nationwide training seminars that are open to the public.

 International Conferences and Seminars